balassy/alexa-futar/README.md

 Useful Gulp tasks:

-`gulp pack` - Rebuilds the output ZIP package that contains the code of the Lambda function, and can be uploaded to AWS.
+`gulp build` - Rebuilds the output ZIP package that contains the code of the Lambda function, and can be uploaded to AWS.

-`gulp pack:incremental` - Recompiles the TypeScript files and rebuilds the output ZIP package, using the previously downloaded Node modules in the output folder.
+`gulp build:incremental` - Recompiles the TypeScript files and rebuilds the output ZIP package, using the previously downloaded Node modules in the output folder.

-`gulp upload` - Uploads the previously built ZIP pack to AWS.
+`gulp deploy` - Uploads the previously built ZIP pack to AWS.

-`gulp update` - `gulp pack:incremental` + `gulp upload`
+`gulp update` - `gulp build:incremental` + `gulp deploy`

+`gulp test` - Runs the unit tests on the compiled code.

 ## About the author